eljeko/spring-boot-binary-deploy-sample/README.md

 oc login -u <YOUR_USER>
 ```

-On minishift (you can use whatever you want as password:
+On minishift (you can use whatever you want as password):

 ```
 oc login -u developer